-Our design challenge was to create the sense of walking through a maze of Japanese narrow alleys whilst inside a Grade II listed building.
+Our interior design challenge was to create the sense of walking through a maze of Japanese narrow alleys whilst inside a Grade II listed building.

 We envisaged the Yokocho interior as a Japanese sanctuary, free from the care of everyday life which will take visitors on a nostalgic tour of downtown Tokyo.